rundsk/dsk/README.md

 │   │   └── unmask.svg
 ```

+### Documenting Design Aspects

+Directories in the DDT can hold [Markdown](https://guides.github.com/features/mastering-markdown/) formatted documentation files, like `readme.md`, that describe a design aspect or give glues how to use a certain component.
+Please note
+that `readme.md` is in no ways treated specially by DSK, but is usually displayed by GitHub as the primary document of a directory.
+You can split documentation over several files when you like to. i.e. We usually use `api.md`,
+`explain.md` or `comments.md`.

 ### Design Configuration File

-Each tree directory may hold an `index.json` file.
-The file and any of its
+Directories in the DDT may also hold an `index.json` file.
+This file and any of its
 configuration settings are entirely optional.

-Using the configuration file, we can add meta data to the design (i.e. keywords)
+Using the configuration file, we can add meta data to the design aspect (i.e. keywords)
-to improve the search experience in the interface.
+and improve the search experience in the interface.

 An example of a full configuration looks like this: